prplecake/jrgnsn.net/_drafts/The-Reboot-that-Removed-the-Operating-System.md

 Or so I thought.
 A few more minutes pass than usual when I notice my `ping` shell was scrolling along: `Destination Host Unreachable`.
-Usually, a reboot only produces a handful of `Request timed out`. messages.
+Usually, a reboot only produces a handful of `Request timed out` messages.
 Fortunately, since this is an internal VM, I have console access.
 I hopped into vSphere and opened the console on the machine in question.